Author of The Blackout Book and the online course Bloom Where You’re Planted

 You can stockpile until you have a decade of supplies put back, but if you can’t defend it, you don’t actually own it.
 You only have it because no one has bothered taking it away from you yet.
 You have what you have based on the goodwill of others, who are stronger, greater in number, and better armed.

-Take a long hard look at the threats you face during civil unrest, and develop a plan for protecting your retreat.
+Take a long hard look at the threats you face during civil unrest, and get prepared.
+While we always recommend, purely from a survival standpoint, not being present during times of unrest, we also know there are situations in which there are no options.
 Wherever you live, whatever your situation, you need to plan as though 911 does not exist.
 Whether riots are occurring in the streets or not, in the seconds during which the lives of your family hang in the balance, you are completely on your own.

 In some situations, it won’t stop with the destruction of your property.
 You may have to defend your home.
 And for this, you MUST BE ARMED.